Integrated and modular flight training are the two prevailing methods for becoming a commercial pilot.

 - The modular program does not always include MCC, although it can be taken as an ad-on course at the end of your training.

 - How long does modular flight training take?

 - Modular pilot training takes no less than 18 months, depending on student progress, weather, and other factors.

 Is there a difference in cost?

-If you have good command of the English Language, you are confident of your ability to study and absorb the ATPL theory material without first doing the PPL theory, and you have some basic knowledge of aviation through day-to-day exposure, we recommend the integrated program.
+If you have a very good command of the English Language, you are confident of your ability to study and absorb the ATPL theory material without first doing the PPL theory or any basic flying, and you have some basic knowledge of aviation through day-to-day exposure or previous flying experience, we recommend the integrated program.

 If you want to approach your studies more gradually and allow yourself time to absorb the knowledge, and to improve your English Language skills as you train, then we recommend the modular program.

 Ultimately both programs result in the issuance of the same license, so it is largely a matter of preference.